Mind the Gap: Optimal and Equitable Encouragement Policies

-\textbf{Optimal encouragement designs/policy learning with constraints.} There is extensive literature on off-policy evaluation and learning, empirical welfare maximization, and optimal treatment regimes \citep{athey2021policy,zhao2012estimating,manski05,kt15}. \citep{qiu2021optimal} studies an optimal individualized encouragement design, though their focus is on optimal individualized treatment regimes with instrumental variables. \citep{kallus2021fairness} study fairness in pricing, and some of the desiderata in that setting on revenue (here, marginal welfare) and demand (take-up) are again relevant here, but in a more general setting beyond pricing.
-The most closely related work in terms of problem setup is the formulation of ``optimal encouragement designs" in \citep{qiu2021optimal}.
-However, they focus on knapsack resource constraints, which have a different solution structure than fairness constraints.
-Their outcome models in regression adjustment are conditional on the recommended/not recommended partitions which would not allow our fairness constraints that introduce treatment- and group-dependent costs. \citep{sun2021treatment} has studied uniform feasibility in constrained resource allocation, but without encouragement or fairness. \citep{ben2021safe} studies robust extrapolation in policy learning from algorithmic recommendation, but not fairness.
-Our later case study on supervised release appeals to a great deal of randomness in final treatment decisions for supervised release (arguably less consequential than pretrial detention, hence subject to wide discretion): our two-stage approach allows us to be less conservative in requiring robust extrapolation over only one stage.
+\paragraph{Optimal encouragement designs/policy learning with constraints.} There is extensive literature on off-policy evaluation and learning, empirical welfare maximization, and optimal treatment regimes \citep{athey2021policy,zhao2012estimating,manski05,kt15}.
+The most closely related work in terms of problem setup is the formulation of ``optimal encouragement designs" in \citet{qiu2021optimal}, but they focus on knapsack resource constraints. \citet{sun2021treatment} has studied uniform feasibility in constrained resource allocation, but without encouragement or fairness. \citet{ben2021safe} studies robust extrapolation in policy learning from algorithmic recommendation, exactly implicitly optimizing in the space of encouragements, but not fairness concerns.
+By introducing separate consideration of treatment take-up and efficacy, we can substantially reduce the conservativity of robust formulations and limit extrapolation to behavioral response to recommendations rather than unknown treatment effects.